BNasmith/PTForsyth/PTFWorkofChrist.md

 meaning, emptying out of them the essential, objective, positive content.
-They are pre- occupied with what takes place within their own experience, or imagination, or thought ; and they are oblivious of that which is declared to have taken place within the ex- perience of God and of Christ.
+They are pre- occupied with what takes place within their own experience, or imagination, or thought; and they are oblivious of that which is declared to have taken place within the ex- perience of God and of Christ.
 They are